Skip to main content

 The best way to maintain the sharpness of your knives is to care for them.
 Knives should be washed by hand—never in the dishwasher.
 Wash them with a basic sponge or cloth, warm water, and dish soap—never with scrubbing sponges or harsh abrasives.
 The best way to store them is with a magnetic strip, which provides the added benefit of easy access.
 If you must store them in a drawer, purchase silicone covers to protect the blades.

-If, over time, your knife is less effective, you can take your knives to be refreshed professionally, or you can do them at home with honing steels, sharpeners and knife sharpening rods.
+If, over time, your knife is less effective, you can take your knives to be refreshed professionally, or you can do them at home with honing steels, sharpeners and sharpening rods.

 Steel honing rods are not for sharpening, but for re-aligning straight-edge knives.
 Home chefs should hold the rod vertically with the tip stabilized by planting on a countertop.
 Place the back of the blade against the top of the rod, with the knife pointed slightly upward.
 The blade should be held at a 15‑degree angle while sliding it down the length of the rod.
 Do each side of the knife four or five times to straighten the edge, then wipe down the blade and rod after.
 (Check out YouTube for tutorials.)
 This can be done as frequently as needed, as it does not remove a significant amount of metal from the blade.